Call us free on 0800 0853 823

 Effective Home Remedies for Treating Gum Disease

-Whilst your dentist should always be your first port of call with oral health conditions, there are several home remedies you can use to help with your gum disease symptoms.
+Whilst your dentist should always be your first port of call if you have any oral health conditions or concerns, there are several home remedies you can use to help with your gum disease symptoms.
 As previously stated, using specially formulated gum disease toothpaste and mouthwash may help to limit the damage done by periodontal disease.

 Home remedies that may help you treat gum disease include:

-- Salt water – Salt water is an effective option for treating oral health conditions as it’s a natural disinfectant.
-Gargling salt water can eliminate bacteria and heal inflammation, causing fluids to move away from the affected areas.
+• Salt water: Salt water is an effective option for treating oral health conditions as it’s a natural disinfectant.
+Gargling salt water can eliminate bacteria and heal inflammation, causing fluids to move away from the affected area.

-- Hydrogen peroxide – Hydrogen peroxide is a mild antiseptic, helping to prevent infections and kill off bacteria.
-3% solutions can be purchased from many pharmacies, which should be diluted with 50% water.
-However, as hydrogen peroxide can be dangerous, you must try not to swallow it – specific mouthwashes containing hydrogen peroxide exist, so you may want to consider purchasing them instead.
+• Hydrogen peroxide: Hydrogen peroxide is a mild antiseptic, helping to prevent dental infections and kill off bacteria.
+1.5% solutions of hydrogen peroxide can be purchased from many pharmacies, for use in disinfecting the mouth.
+However, as hydrogen peroxide can be dangerous, you must try not to swallow it.

-- Aloe vera – Research has been carried out to suggest that aloe vera can prevent gum disease.
-It’s effective at reducing plaque and gingivitis, as well as reducing the chance of bleeding gums.
-It’s important to purchase the right type of aloe vera, as only a few species of the plant are useful for dental care.
+• Aloe vera: Research has been carried out which suggests that aloe vera is effective at diminishing plaque and gingivitis, as well as reducing the chance of bleeding gums.
+However, it’s important to purchase the right type of aloe vera, as only a few species of the plant are useful for dental care.

-However, whilst these home remedies may help to prevent gum disease, it’s important to speak to your dentist as well, so they can assess the condition and advise whether further treatment is needed.
+However, whilst these home remedies may help to prevent gum disease, it’s important to speak to your dentist as well, so they can assess the condition and advise whether further treatment is required.

 The Role of Proper Brushing and Flossing

 Of course, whilst home remedies can be useful in limiting the effects of gum disease, proper brushing and flossing are much more important.
-You should brush your teeth twice a day (once in the morning and once in the evening), and flossing should also be carried out regularly.
+You should brush your teeth twice a day with an electric toothbrush (once in the morning and once in the evening), and flossing should also be carried out regularly.

 Both brushing and flossing help to remove plaque and bacteria from your mouth, which is the primary cause of gum disease.
-Bacteria can reproduce rather quickly, so it’s crucial that you follow a consistent oral hygiene routine.
+Bacteria can reproduce quickly, so you must follow a consistent oral hygiene routine.

 When Home Care Isn’t Enough: The Risk of DIY Dental Work

-There have been rare cases of individuals conducting their own DIY dental work at home to try and treat oral health conditions.
-Whilst you can follow the steps listed above, we do not recommend conducting surgery of any kind yourself.
+There have been rare cases of individuals conducting their own DIY dental work at home and as it’s becoming increasingly hard to find access to a dental appointment you may resort to trying and treating oral health conditions yourself.
+Whilst you can use the home remedies listed above, we do not recommend conducting surgery of any kind yourself.

 Finding a New Dentist: Our Top Tips